exploratory-io/book/online_seminar.md

 This is a part of the Data Visualization Workshop.
 In this seminar, we'll focus on how to visualize Time Series data effectively.

-* Understanding Variance with Histogram, Density, Boxplot, Violin charts.
+* Understanding Variance with Histogram, Density, Boxplot, Violin charts
-* Understanding Correlation with Scatter, Boxplot charts.
+* Understanding Correlation with Scatter, Boxplot charts

+The past recording and tutorial slides can be found at the [workshop page](https://exploratory.io/note/kanaugust/Data-Visualization-Workshop-YAZ6azM0MU).

 ----

 # Data Visualization Workshop Part 4 - Visualizing Uncertainty